paulscherrerinstitute/tomorec/README.md

-Change the following directory names to match what you have, or leave them as they are if you downloaded the data into the data/ direcotry in this
+Change the following directory names to match what you have, or leave them as they are if you downloaded the data into the data/ directory in this
 repository:
 ```bash
 dirname = '../data/'